rnalla03/NotionDemo/README.md

 # Notion Demo

 **Project Description:**
-This is a demo of how the backend server system works with the Notion Api to perform certain actions with a Users' Notion page
+This is the code of how the backend server system works with the Notion Api to perform certain actions with a Users' Notion page

 ## Features